Shelby County Chiropractic

 Foods You Should Avoid

-There are some foods that aggravate your sinus congestion and cause you further discomfort, such as the following:
+Some foods aggravate your sinus congestion and cause you further discomfort, such as the following:

 • Dairy products promote the thickening of the mucus and increase microbial growth in your body